MathThyMod/GP_emu_UQSA/README.md

 1. Specifies the beliefs file and data files

+  * the beliefs file is explained in detail below

+  * the inputs file is rows of whitespaces-separated input points, each column in the row corresponding to a different input dimensions

+  * the output file is rows of output points; only one dimensional output may be specified, so each row should be a single value

-2. Allows a lot of control over how the emulator is trained
+2. Specifies how the emulator is trained on the data; see below

 ```
 beliefs toy-sim_beliefs